What is Prana Vayu? Imbalance Symptoms and How to Balance It

 • Emotional blockages due to imbalances in the heart chakra

-Child’s Pose, Cat/Cow Pose, Bridge Pose, Bow Pose, Camel Pose, Dancer Pose, Cobra Pose, Chair Pose, Warrior Poses, Downward Dog Pose, etc will be extremely beneficial.
+• Yoga: Dynamic poses that promote fluid movement and open the upper body, such as Child’s Pose, Cat/Cow Pose, Bridge Pose, Bow Pose, Camel Pose, Dancer Pose, Cobra Pose, Chair Pose, Warrior Poses, and Downward Dog Pose.

-Ujjayi Breath (Victorious Breath), Bhastrika (Bellows Breath) and Nadi Shodhana (Alternate Nostril Breathing) are some of the pranayamas that you can practice.
+• Pranayama: Controlled breathing techniques like Ujjayi Breath (Victorious Breath), Bhastrika (Bellows Breath), and Nadi Shodhana (Alternate Nostril Breathing) help enhance and balance Prana Vayu.

 Conclusion